When we're triggered, it's good to take space from the people or the situation which are triggering us.

 Benefits

 When we don't take these 3 steps in our taking of space, we're missing out on the benefits and beauty of the practice, which is self growth with less stress.
-Not only that, but we create the opposite effects of all the benefits listed about within ourselves.
-No conflict is worth that.
+Not only that, but we create the benefits listed above within ourselves.

 50% Complete